AlexGalays/immupdate/README.md

 It is used to update a JS tree while guaranteeing that any sub-tree that changed (and only those) now have a new reference.
 This is very useful when using virtual-DOM based libraries such as [React](http://facebook.github.io/react/) or [mithril](http://lhorie.github.io/mithril/) where simple equality checks is the fastest way to determine whether a sub-tree should be re-rendered.

-immupdate can be used together with a proper functional library like [Ramda](http://ramda.github.io/ramdocs/docs/) for terse updates.
+immupdate can be used together with a proper functional library for terse updates.

 # Why Object/Array instead of immutable data structures